BartTh/g_ratio_selection/Readme.md

 ## Usage

-The pipeline consists of several scripts designed for different stages of the analysis:
+The pipeline consists of several scripts designed for different stages of the analysis:

 1. **Data Preparation**:

-   - Use `create_train_data.py` to preprocess and format raw microscopy images for analysis.
+   - Use `create_train_data.py` to preprocess and format raw microscopy images for analysis.

 2. **Training**:

-   - Execute `train.py` to train the segmentation model on prepared datasets.
+   - Execute `train.py` to train the segmentation model on prepared datasets.

 3. **Inference and Analysis**:

-   - Run `morphometrics_pipeline.py` to perform segmentation on new images and extract morphometric data.
+   - Run `morphometrics_pipeline.py` to perform segmentation on new images and extract morphometric data.

 4. **Evaluation**:

-   - Utilize `eval.py` to assess the performance of the segmentation model against ground truth data.
+   - Utilize `eval.py` to assess the performance of the segmentation model against ground truth data.
+   -
 5. **Utility Scripts**:

-   - `count_nerves_in_gt.py`: Counts the number of nerve structures in ground truth images.
+   - `count_nerves_in_gt.py`: Counts the number of nerve structures in ground truth images.
-   - `test.py`: Contains test functions for validating data integrity.
+   - `test.py`: Contains test functions for validating data integrity.

 **Note**: Detailed instructions and parameter configurations for each script are provided within the scripts themselves.
-It's recommended to review and adjust these parameters based on your specific dataset and research requirements.
+It's recommended to review and adjust these parameters based on your specific dataset and research requirements.

 ## **Citation**